jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

            if main device name was ``foo`` then the cluster member names in the ``ha_slave`` list were ``foo-0`` (for the primary) and ``foo-1``, ``foo-2``, etc. for the secondary members.

          - Starting with FMG 6.4.11, 7.0.7 and 7.2.2 (see #0800191), device
            name has to be equal to the primary member name in the ``ha_slave`` list (see the above example)

+         - The HA parameters for this Model HA Cluster are configured using the ``extra commands``, which function like passing a FortiManager API call within another FortiManager API call.
+You can now take advantage of the device blueprint mechanism, as demonstrated in the examples provided in the section: :ref:`How to add a Model HA Cluster with Device Blueprint and Metadata?`.

       .. warning::

          - The ``prio`` attribute in the ``ha_slave`` list has to be set with